ospfranco/ospfranco.github.io/_posts/2024-06-25-client guide to react native modules.md

 # Turbo Modules

 All the internals of RN started to migrate from JSON to interacting with C++.
 So, we now need a new way to create native modules for React Native.
 Since now at least some C++ code is needed to interact with native code.
 Turbo Modules are a solution to this problem.
 Is it important to know: `Turbo Modules` are **built** on top of `JSI`.
 You can have `new arch` modules (that use the JSI) without Turbo Modules, but not the other way around.
 Turbo Modules take a Typescript or Flow file, and then with a ungodly amount of JavaScript generate a bunch of C++ code, that react native then includes in your project.
-The idea is that they should allow for lazy initialization and keep your JavaScript function definitions synchronized with the actual native implementations without manual intervention.
+They are also a DSL of TypeScript/Flow, so there is that...

 ## Pros